sidechained/TrainingTheBeagle/Projects/soundvase/_README.txt

 *** 4. Enabling Automatic Startup

+- NOTE TO SELF: is there anyway to symlink to the soundvaseBoot file in order to keep all the code together in one folder?
+- NOTE TO SELF: also look at Fredrik's method for this on the supercollider wiki

 - to enable automatic start we need to move the soundvaseBoot file into the startup folder
 - NOTE: see separate tutorial for more on how the soundvaseBoot file works and is created
 - make sure you are in the soundvase project folder